Nikon D5500 vs Panasonic GX85

-The Nikon D5500 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2015 and April 2016.
+The Nikon D5500 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were announced, respectively, in January 2015 and April 2016.
 The D5500 is a DSLR, while the GX85 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D5500) and a Four Thirds sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (D5500) and a Four Thirds (GX85) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is notably smaller (28 percent) than the Nikon D5500.
 However, the GX85 is slightly heavier (1 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the GX85 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5500) and the Micro Four Thirds Lens Catalog (GX85).
 Mirrorless cameras, such as the GX85, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.